We invite you to expand your horizons at the KPT Academy.

 Report on co-creation workshops carried out under the project ‘Society in Innovation and Science through CODEsign.
 SISCODE “financed from Horizon 2020 as part of research and innovation projects.

-Kraków Technology Park has joined the consultation process of the Air Protection Program for the Lesser Poland Voivodeship by organizing two workshops and two local meetings in living lab methodology (co-creation) in co-creating planned solutions together with representatives of residents, organizations, science, business and local governments.
+Kraków Technology Park (KPT) has joined the consultation process of the Air Protection Program for the Lesser Poland Voivodeship by organizing two workshops and two local meetings in living lab methodology (co-creation) in co-creating planned solutions together with representatives of residents, organizations, science, business and local governments.
 The workshops took place on March 4 and April 1, 2019; meetings with the local community were held on March 20 in Zabierzów and March 27 in Lusina.

 The presented report on co-creation workshops is a summary of the workshop works and is not an official or unofficial recommendation, it is a collection of ideas and opinions of all workshop participants.